kaleidawave/crates-release-gh-action/README.md

 # Crates release GitHub action

-Action for automatic incrementing of crate version and publishing to crates.io
+Action for automatic incrementing of crate version and publishing to [crates.io](https://crates.io)

 Inputs:
 - `version`, the new version can be major/minor/patch or semver.
 Defaults to "patch"
-- `crates-token`, A crates.io publishing token
+- `crates-token`, A crates.io publishing token (get from https://crates.io/settings/tokens)
 - `working-directory`, The directory which `Cargo.toml` is in.
 Defaults to ".".
-Use when updating packages in workspaces
+Use when publishing packages in workspaces

 Outputs:
 - `new-version`, the new version in semver form e.g. `0.2.0`